-The demand for qualified filmmakers continues to grow.
-This hands-on workshop is for new filmmakers, film students, graduates and those who have yet to make their first film or work professionally in film and video.
-This four-week course teaches students how to make their own films using professional tools and processes.
-Students learn cinematic language, storytelling, screenwriting, storyboarding, casting, and directing actors in dramatic scenes.
-Participants research, write, produce, and edit a number of projects including documentaries, music videos, and tv commercials over the four weeks.
+The demand for people with the skills and knowledge required for film and video production continues to grow.
+This hands-on workshop is for new filmmakers, film students, graduates and those who have yet to make their first film or work professionally in film and video production.
+This four-week course teaches students how to make their own short films, both as individuals and with a small crew, using professional tools and processes.

-Each student gains first-hand experience working in a variety of roles such as producer, director, production manager, assistant director, director of photography, camera operator, camera assistant, grip, gaffer, script supervisor, sound recordist and editor.
-Blocking, camera movement, pov, screen direction, scene coverage, lighting, set safety and etiquette are all covered.
+Each student will gain first-hand experience working in a variety of roles such as writer/producer/director, assistant director, director of photography/camera operator, camera assistant, grip, gaffer, swing, script supervisor, location sound engineer, and editor.

-The emphasis is on narrative, film-style production, with students using HD video cameras from Canon and Sony.
-Students also learn the entire post-production process, including an introduction to Apple's Final Cut Pro non-linear editing software, sound track design and titling.
+The overall emphasis of the class is cinematic visual storytelling and working with a crew to achieve a common goal from preproduction through the post-production process and the exporting of high-quality final projects for web, broadcast, or theatrical release.
 There are lectures, critiques, screenings and discussions of technical, procedural, aesthetic and ethical issues.
-Afternoons and evenings are comprised of demonstrations, exercises and projects in the field and studio.
+Class time is comprised of demonstrations, exercises, and group projects in the field and studio.
+Students use evenings for writing and planning individual and group projects.
 Students may pursue personal projects and specific career paths, gaining experience in production.

 Winter/Spring lodging and meal package available for $1900.
 Includes breakfast and lunch Monday - Friday.
 Dinner services are not available during our Winter/Spring session.
 Meal plan (mandatory) without lodging $500.